-• Outcome: Reduction in damages due to natural and man-made disasters.
+Outcome: Reduction in damages due to natural and man-made disasters.

 The Mitigation Grants Bureau administers the Hazard Mitigation Assistance Grants.
-These grant programs include the Hazard Mitigation Grant Program, Flood Mitigation Assistance Program, Swift Current Program, and Building Resilient Infrastructure and Communities Program.
+These grant programs include the Hazard Mitigation Grant Program, Flood Mitigation Assistance Program, Swift Current Program, and Legislative Pre-Disaster Mitigation Program.

-This Bureau provides grants to assist eligible applicants (state agencies, local governments, private non-profits, and federally recognized tribal organizations) in building stronger and safer before and after a Major Presidential Declaration.
+This Bureau provides grants to assist eligible applicants (state agencies, local governments, privatenon-profits, and federally recognized tribal organizations) in building stronger and safer communities before and after a Major Presidential Declaration.
 The Bureau of Mitigation Grants believes that the most successful way to achieve disaster resiliency is through educating citizens, especially children, about natural disasters.
-This will allow them to make better decisions regarding natural and manmade disasters as adults.
+This will allow them to make better decisions regarding natural and man-made disasters as adults.

 Strategy (A.1.1): Provide funds for mitigation planning initiatives and cost-effective mitigation projects designed to reduce or eliminate the effects and costs of future disaster damage.
-Provide education regarding equity, disaster and climate resiliency, and mitigation.

-- Output: Local applicants with approved projects that protect property. - Efficiency: Number of projects approved and managed.
+Output: Local applicants with approved projects that protect property.

+Efficiency: Number of projects approved and managed.

-• Explanatory: The limiting factors for this program's success are 1. project funding and 2. the willingness of potential applicants to apply for or participate in the program.
+Explanatory: The limiting factors for this program's success are 1. project funding for all project types, 2. the willingness of potential applicants to apply for or participate in the program, and 3. the 25% match funding for local governments that act as sub-recipients.

-- o Task (A.1.1.1): Conduct Applicants' Briefings after each Major Presidential Declaration throughout the State to discuss funding potential for mitigation projects.
-Ensure that all communities are informed of funding opportunities. - o Task (A.1.1.2): Conduct Hazard Mitigation Assistance webinars to provide mitigation tips to become more resilient. - o Task (A.1.1.3): Train Mitigation applicants regarding the Mitigation funding application process and potential projects. - o Task (A.1.1.4): Provide technical assistance to applicants developing approvable Hazard Mitigation Projects for FEMA review and approval. - o Task (A.1.1.5): Conduct site visits for potential Mitigation resiliency projects for grant funding. - o Task (A.1.1.6): Check for compliance issues of approved Hazard Mitigation Assistance Infrastructure Projects. - o Task (A.1.1.7): Manage the funding of mitigation projects throughout the state to ensure compliance with all policies and regulations. - o Task (A.1.1.8): Ensure resources are allocated and delivered consistently, systematically, fairly, justly, and impartially to all applicants regardless of socioeconomic status or other protected characteristics. - o Task (A.1.1.9): Monitor for compliance issues of approved Hazard Mitigation Assistance Infrastructure Projects. - o Task (A.1.1.10): Accumulate and track all state management costs for reimbursement to the State. - o Task (A.1.1.11): Ensure all projects and reimbursements are finalized. - Task (A.1.1.12): Ensure projects are closed after completing all work and payments are reimbursed. - Task (A.1.1.13): Ensure all disasters are closed prior to the period of performance end date.
+- Task (A.1.1.1): Conduct Applicant Briefings after each Major Presidential Declaration throughout the State to discuss funding potential for mitigation projects.
+Ensure that all communities are informed of funding opportunities. - Task (A.1.1.2): Conduct Hazard Mitigation Assistance webinars to provide mitigation tips for stakeholders to become more resilient. - Task (A.1.1.3): Train Mitigation applicants regarding the Mitigation funding application process and potential project types. - Task (A.1.1.4): Provide technical assistance to applicants to develop approvable Hazard Mitigation project applications for FEMA review and approval. - Task (A.1.1.5): Conduct site visits for potential Mitigation resiliency projects for grant funding with potential sub-recipients. - Task (A.1.1.6): Monitor for compliance issues of approved Hazard Mitigation Assistance Grant Program Projects. - Task (A.1.1.7): Manage the funding of mitigation projects throughout the state to ensure compliance with all policies and regulations. - Task (A.1.1.8): Ensure resources are allocated and delivered consistently, systematically, fairly, justly, and impartially to all applicants regardless of socioeconomic status or other protected characteristics. - Task (A.1.1.9): Accumulate and track all state management costs for reimbursement to the State. - Task (A.1.1.10): Make sure all projects and reimbursements are completed and finalized. - Task (A.1.1.11): Ensure projects are closed after completing all work and payments are reimbursed. - Task (A.1.1.12): Ensure all disasters are closed prior to the period of performance end date.